Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ##### Parameters

 * **P"type"** Type of input shaping to use, not case sensitive.
   RRF 3.4 supports "none", "zvd", "zvdd", "zvddd", "mzv", "ei2", "ei3" and "custom".
   RRF 3.3 supports "none" or "daa", and if no P parameter is given but the F parameter is given then "daa" is assumed, for compatibility with previous releases.
 * **Fnnn** Frequency of ringing to cancel in Hz
 * **Snnn** (optional) Damping factor of ringing to be cancelled, default 0.1.
-* **Lnnn** (optional) Minimum acceleration allowed, default 10mm/sec^2.
+* **Lnnn** (optional)
+	RRF 3.5.0-rc.1 and earlier: Minimum acceleration allowed, default 10mm/sec^2.
 Input shaping will not be applied if it requires the average acceleration to be reduced below this value.
+  RRF 3.5.0-rc.2 and later: Minimum fraction of the original acceleration or feed rate to which the acceleration or feed rate may be reduced in order to apply input shaping.
+The default is 0.25 and the acceptable range is 0.01 to 1.0.
 * **Hnn:nn...** Amplitudes of each impulse except the last, normally below 1.0.
 Only used with P"custom" parameter.
 * **Tnn:nn** Durations of each impulse except the last.
 Only used with P"custom" parameter.